-Trying to find the tiger?
+Trying to find a tiger?
 Lost near the lemurs?
 With over 80 acres of wooded hillside, we want to make sure you make the most of your day at Edinburgh Zoo!

-Download - Download our map of the zoo (pdf, 5mb) and plan your route before you arrive to make the most of your visit - and make sure you don't miss out on seeing your favourite animals!
+Download our map of the zoo (pdf, 5mb) and plan your route before you arrive to make the most of your visit – make sure you don't miss out on seeing your favourite animals.

-Zoo map showing areas which can be accessed by wheelchairs (PDF).
+Download our Edinburgh Zoo map showing areas which can be accessed by wheelchairs (pdf).
 Please note, this document may take several seconds to download.
-Please note that while we do our best to update our maps regularly the animals featured and talk times are subject to change.
+While we do our best to update our maps regularly the animals featured and talk times are subject to change.

 We are also pleased to be able to offer a dedicated mobility vehicle to help visitors access areas of the park that may otherwise be difficult to reach.
 For more information please click here.

 Our 11 indoor animal housing areas and six sheltered observation areas ensure that even on a rainy day, a trip to the zoo is an enthralling experience.

 * The maps and guides above are provided for general reference only.
 From time to time the location of certain animals may change before there is an opportunity to update the resources above.
 If there is a specific animal or exhibit that you are keen to see during your visit, please consult visitor services prior to entering the park.